DarshanASC6/Conversation-Bot/README.md

 # To-Do:
 - User input for add/remove functions, so the user can specify what to add/remove
     - Yeah, that can take a backseat.
 It's weird and I can't do it consistently enough.
 So, screw it.

-I can save and add answers.
+- Fix "show array" function
+    - Also broken, because I can't use a list as a key

 - Text to Speech (gTTS)
 - Speech Recognition